serializingme/website-content/content/page/security.md

 ## Scope and Rules

-A positive outcome of the validation of a submited vulnerability can only be achieved if the following rules and scope are respected by the researcher.
+A positive outcome of the validation of a submitted vulnerability can only be achieved if the following rules and scope are respected by the researcher.

 ### Rules